magic-note.ai — guide — 120×42

 2. Click record — words stream in as you speak

-3. Stop recording — the transcript is saved as a text block
+3. Stop recording — transcript is saved as a text block

-4. Ask Claude to clean it up: "Clean up this transcript into bullet points"
+4. Ask the AI to clean it up: "Clean up this transcript into bullet points"

 Record audio from any app on your Mac — Zoom calls, podcasts, YouTube, Teams meetings — directly into a card using ScreenCaptureKit.

-Grant Screen Recording permission: System Settings → Privacy & Security → Screen Recording → enable Magic Note.
-This is required for ScreenCaptureKit to capture per-app audio streams.
+Grant Screen Recording: System Settings → Privacy & Security → Screen Recording → enable Magic Note.
+Required for ScreenCaptureKit to capture per-app audio streams.

 Using app audio